abernardes/abernardes.github.com/_posts/2013-08-26-dont-be-too-expressive.markdown

 So if I'm reading the code and I know what a *locked user* is, great.
 If I don't, then I'll go looking for a definition (bonus points if your method body does that clearly).
 If you don't know the words, go ask someone.
 I can bet it's in the business domain language.

 Using too long method names is just as bad as using too short ones.
 Be expressive but keep it concise.

+Comments on this article available on [hacker news](https://news.ycombinator.com/item?id=6280647).